jorgenpt/bichrome/README.md

 The format for the patterns are documented in detail on [Mozilla.org](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns) or in [the documentation of the webextension_pattern crate](https://docs.rs/webextension_pattern/latest/webextension_pattern/index.html) which is used to perform the matching.
 Some examples can be found in the [the example config][example_config].

 Configuring the matching is done under the `profile_selection` key.
 The browser from the first selector that matches the URL will be used to open the URL.
 If none of the patterns match, the URL will be opened with the profile named in `default_profile`, and if that doesn't exist, it will default to using Chrome with no profile specified.
 (Chrome's behavior in this case is to open it in the last activated window.)
-A profile specifying a browser of `Safari`, `Edge`, or `OsDefault` will use Safari on macOS and Edge on Windows.
+A profile specifying a browser of `OsDefault` will use Safari on macOS and Edge on Windows, and `Safari` or `Edge` will open the respective browser iff it's running on a supported OS.

 The following snippet shows how selectors are configured.
 See [the example config][example_config] for a more complete example.